SAP-samples/teched2023-DT167/exercises/ex1/README.md

 ### Exercise 1.1.2 Creating User in Identity Authentication Service

+1. Open the Identity Authentication service administration console.
+2. Choose the __User Management__ tile.
+3. The system displays the first 20 users in the tenant sorted by their user ID number.
+4. Press __Add__.
+5. Fill in the required fields in the dialog box.

 ### Exercise 1.1.3 Running Provisioning Job in the Identity Provisioning Service

+1. Open the Identity Authentication service administration console.
+2. Go to __Source Systems__.
+3. Select the source system.
+4. Go to the __Jobs__ tab.
+5. For Job Type __Read Job__ select the __Run Now__ action.
+6. Verify in the SAP S/4HANA Cloud system that the business user is created.

 ## Summary